ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 ### Reactive Streams

 Reactive Streams are a further development of Reactive Extensions, which use backpressure to match producer and consumer performance.
-In a simplified way, Reactive Streams are a combination of Reactive Extensions and batching.
+In simplified terms, Reactive Streams are a combination of Reactive Extensions and batching.

 The main difference between them is who is the initiator of the exchange.
 In Reactive Extensions, a publisher sends events to a subscriber as soon as they become available and in any number.
 In Reactive Streams, a publisher must send events to a subscriber only after they have been requested and no more than the requested number.